hass44/DNNforBotDetection/README.md

 # Twitter Bot Detection using Deep Learning

 This repository contains code and resources for detecting Twitter bots using deep learning techniques.
-The project aims to identify and classify Twitter accounts as bots or non-bots based on various features extracted from their profiles and activities.
+The project aims to identify and classify Twitter accounts and tweets as bots or non-bots based on various features extracted from their profiles and activities.

 ## Table of Contents